metildachee/snakie/README.md

 # Snakie!
-Snakie is a browser based, classic snake game.
+Snakie is a web browser based, classic snake game.

 ## Gameplay
 The objective of the game is to eat as many burgers as possible.
 There are a total of 5 levels, and players can select the difficulty level as they wish.